SirsiMaster/Assiduous/WARP.md

 This file provides guidance to WARP (warp.dev) when working with code in this repository.

+## ⚠️  CRITICAL DEVELOPMENT GOVERNANCE RULES (MUST FOLLOW)

+### **RULE 1: ALWAYS CHECK EXISTING DOCUMENTATION FIRST**
+**Before starting ANY task, you MUST:**
+- Read and understand ALL existing project documentation
+- Verify what functionality already exists and is working
+- Check against established project plans and architecture
+- Ensure you're not duplicating work or breaking existing functionality
+- Review similar implementations that already exist in the project
+- **NEVER modify or break existing working files without explicit instruction**

+### **RULE 2: MANDATORY COMPLETION VERIFICATION**
+**Before reporting ANY task as complete, you MUST:**
+- Run the completion verification script: `./scripts/verify_completion.sh`
+- Test all functionality you claim to have implemented
+- Verify that claimed changes actually exist in the files
+- Confirm that all components/pages work as specified
+- Check that nothing existing was broken by your changes
+- **NEVER report completion without running verification**

+### **RULE 3: VALIDATE GROUND TRUTH**
+**After completing ANY development work, you MUST:**
+- Test all implemented functionality against the project requirements
+- Update development documentation to reflect current reality
+- Ensure analytics and dashboards show accurate current status
+- Report the true development status, not assumptions
+- Validate that the project state matches what you report
+- **The documentation and dashboards must reflect ground truth, always**

+**These rules apply to ALL repositories and ALL development work, current and future.**

+---

 ## Essential Commands

 ### Development Server